GeertCappaert/Javascript-projects/README.md

 # Javascript-projects
-Repository for exercises en projects of Javascript courses
+Repository for exercises and projects of Javascript courses